notrabs/use-ammojs/README.md

 ## Why not use [use-cannon](https://github.com/pmndrs/use-cannon) instead?

-use-cannon is great and a inspiration for this package, but it is missing features and lacks performance with many objects or large gltf imports. ammo.js is a direct wrapper around the powerful [bullet](http://www.bulletphysics.org/) engine.
+use-cannon is great and a inspiration for this package, but it is missing features and lacks performance with many objects or large gltf imports. ammo.js is a direct wrapper around the powerful [Bullet Physics](http://www.bulletphysics.org/) engine.

 At the time of writing however use-cannon is more mature and great for small projects.